Accounting for Bills of Exchange

 John sold goods to Harry for $20,000.
 Later, John drew a three-month bill on Harry for the amount.

 Harry accepted the bill and returned it to John, who sent the bill to his banker for collection.
 On the due date, the bill was met by the drawee and the bank deducted collection charges of $100.

 Required: Pass journal entries in the books of John, Harry, and the bank.

 Study Note: It should be noted that bank does not make journal entry in its books of accounts in respect of bill received by bank for collection.
 However, bank records all particulars of the bill in a Memorandum Book.

 Bank for Collection Account

-“Bank for Collection Account” does not show bank balance like “Bank Account” rather it is a temporary account which shows that bills of exchange have been kept in bank.
-This account is closed on the due date of the bill, when bill is either met or dishonored.
+Bank for collection account does not show bank balance, like a bank account does.
+Instead, it is a temporary account showing that bills of exchange are kept in a bank.
+This account is closed on the due date of the bill, when the bill is either met or dishonored.